THIS DATE IN HISTORY: Sept. 15

 Video: Maurice Richard remains cultural icon in Montreal

-1976: Darryl Sittler's goal at 11:33 of overtime gives Canada a 5-4 victory against Czechoslovakia and a two-game sweep of the final in the first Canada Cup tournament in Montreal.
+1976: Darryl Sittler's goal at 11:33 of overtime gives Canada a 5-4 victory against Czechoslovakia and a two-game sweep of the final at the first Canada Cup tournament in Montreal.
 Czechoslovakia overcomes deficits of 2-0 and 3-2 to take a 4-3 lead, but Bill Barber forces overtime when he scores with 2:12 remaining in the third period.
 Sittler then delights the crowd at the Forum when he scores to win hockey's first best-on-best championship tournament.

 Video: Darryl Sittler once scored 10 points in one game